lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

   );
 ```

-Now we can import this component directly in our `Card/index.js` file:
+Now we can import this component directly into our `Card/index.js` file:

 ```js
 // Card/index.js